Full Moon Rituals: Manifest Insane Energy in 2023

 - Knowing exactly when the full moon is

-- Clearly set your spiritual intention before starting the ritual.
+- Clearly set your spiritual intention before starting the ritual or spell.
 What problems are you dealing with right now?
 What are your desired outcomes?
 What is the reason behind your full moon ritual?

 - Cleanse your ritual area, preferably an altar or sacred space, with sound, burning herbs, crystals, or your cleansing method of choice.
 Include any spiritual items you connect with.
 It is essential to be in a quiet space where you will not be interrupted.